in-balamurugan/sparkify_user_churn/README.md

 # Sparkify User churn prediction Project
-A model to predict the churn of users from the music platform Sparkify
+A model to predict the churn of users from the music platform Sparkify.
+Blog details here.

 ## Table of Contents